danieltran-97/working-days-dotnet/Design.md

 - I practiced TDD for this project, and avoided writing the ```Console.Write``` and ```Console.ReadLine``` first as I find it makes me prone to not TDD.

 ## HolidayShould.cs
-- I used inline data to reduce repetition and also the size of my code.
+- I used inline data to reduce repetition and also the size of the code.
 This tests the ```PublicHolidayFallsOn()``` method and checks whether its outputing the correct string.
 ## CsvParserShould.cs
 - The first test checks whether ```ParseHolidaysCsv()``` correctly parses the right amount of Holidays from the csv and excluding the headers by expecting the list to have a count of 91.
 - The 2nd test tests if a field containing commas within quotes is not split.